EU President says leaders committed to euro zone

 "A lot has been done and we are in the process of completing a very complex architecture.
 I can tell you very honestly I believe there is a strong determination of the leaders of the euro zone and the members states to support the financial stability of the euro zone and the euro," he added.

-The EU, with the backing of the International Monetary Fund, have set up a 440 billion euro (385 billion pound) stability fund to help weaker member countries, fight financial market contagion and prevent a crisis of confidence among banks.
+The EU, with the backing of the International Monetary Fund, have set up a 440 billion euro ($621 billion) stability fund to help weaker member countries, fight financial market contagion and prevent a crisis of confidence among banks.

 However, markets have questioned the EU's resolve to see this plan through, with doubts over political support for it in Germany, Europe's biggest economy, and over the ability of major borrower Italy to implement an austerity package.